NCAR/GPEP/README.md

 ```

 ## Usage
 Please refer to the demonstration notebook (`./docs/GPEP_demo.ipynb`), which includes downloading test cases, running the test cases, and visualizing the results.
-This notebook is an easy way to start the usage of GPEP.
+This notebook demonstrates a simple case of using GPEP.

-It is easy and recommended to directly run GPEP using Python, follow these steps:
+It is recommended to directly run GPEP using Python, follow these steps:

 1. Prepare the configuration file.
 Use configuration files in the `./config_templates` folder as templates.
 Refer to `./docs/How_to_create_config_files.md` for more details.
 Configuration files are the core of GPEP cases.